BergLab/ManifoldsofWalking/README.md

 ## Dependencies
 The code was developed and tested in MATLABR2025B and requires MathWorks Toolboxes:
+'Signal Processing Toolbox',
-{'Signal Processing Toolbox', 'Statistics and Machine Learning Toolbox'}
+'Statistics and Machine Learning Toolbox'

 ## DeNovoBase
 The script file **DeNovoBase.m** instantiates a 1D network object, samples external and intrinsic dynamical parameters across the neurons, simulates and finally plots the network activity traces in the 3D principal component space.